 - What expectations might my audience have?
 Part of comedy is the delight of the unexpected, subverting your audience’s expectations

 On the second point, think of Sir Terry Pratchett’s satirical Discworld fantasy series.
 Part of what made Discworld such as global success is Pratchett’s understanding of the genre.
 Because Pratchett knows the tropes and cliches of fantasy so well, he can poke fun at them and be original (and funny) in the process.
+It’s comedic writing backed by deep genre understanding.

 ‘He was wearing a dark robe, made darker by constant wear and irregular washings.’